 There are many activities offered which build on the skills that children will need for kindergarten.
 The curriculum builds those skills developmentally through play, music activities and hands-on materials.

-The preschool offers two day and three day options in our older 2’s program (3 years old by June 1) with an opportunity for younger 2’s (3 years by Sept 1) on Fridays. to add a third day on Fridays.
-There is also a 3-day and a 4-day program for 3 year olds (by September 1) and a 4 and 5-day program for 4 year olds (by September 1).
+The preschool offers a two-day option (2 by September 1) with an option to add a third day on Fridays.
+There are also three-day and four -day programs for three year olds (3 by September 1) and four-day and five-day programs for 4-year olds (4 by September 1).
 School begins in early September and ends in late May.
-The ratio for the “Getting Started” program is 1:6.
-The ratio for the three-year and the four-year programs is 1:8.
+The teacher:child ratio for the 2 year old program is 1:6.
+The ratio for 3 and 4 year old programs is 1:8.
 These lower ratios make classroom management more efficient.

 Classes are small and well-staffed for maximum learning and individual attention.
-Maximum class size is 16 children, with two (2) fully qualified teachers in the 3s and 4s classrooms and two (2) fully qualified teachers in the Getting Started classrooms plus one (1) teacher’s aide should enrollment in that specific classroom exceed 12 students.
-Our teachers have college backgrounds and most hold degrees in education .
+The maximum class size is 16 children in the 3’s and 4’s classrooms with two (2) fully qualified teachers.
+The maximum class size is 14 children in the 2’s classrooms, with two (2) fully qualified teachers, plus one (1) teacher’s aide should enrollment in that specific classroom exceed 12 students.
+Our teachers have college backgrounds and most hold degrees in education.
 All are experienced in teaching young children.
-Each week, a lesson plan will be posted outside the classrooms.
+Each week, a lesson plan will be posted outside the classroom.

 School hours are as follows: